ExpediaGroup/avro-compatibility/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.hotels/avro-compatibility/badge.svg?subject=com.hotels:avro-compatibility)](https://maven-badges.herokuapp.com/maven-central/com.hotels/avro-compatibility) ![GitHub license](https://img.shields.io/github/license/HotelsDotCom/avro-compatibility.svg)

 ## Overview
 Although Avro is excellent at determining the compatibility of schemas, it is not very good at reporting the nature and the location of any schema incompatibilities it finds.
-The community is working on the former ([AVRO-1933](https://issues.apache.org/jira/browse/AVRO-1933)) and we've contributed a patch for the later ([AVRO-2003](https://issues.apache.org/jira/browse/AVRO-2003)).
-However, these mainly tackle the implementation of features and not how they are surfaced to the user.
 Rather than supplement or modify any existing Avro APIs (which are already overloaded), `avro-compatibility` introduces an entirely distinct API that leverages these new features.

 ## Features
 #### Incompatibility type detection